SecretFoundation/docs/docs/dev/developing-secret-contracts.md

 `init` is the constructor of your contract.
 This function is called only once in the lifetime of the contract.

-Example Invocation from `secretcli`:
+Example invocation from `secretcli`:

 ```bash
 secretcli tx compute instantiate "$CODE_ID" "$INPUT_MSG" --label "$UNIQUE_LABEL" --from "$MY_KEY"
 ```

-Example Invocation from `SecretJS`:
+Example invocation from `SecretJS`:

 ```js
 // TODO